walkingshamrock/cmp-comment/README.md

 ```

 ## Usage
-- Place the cursor inside a comment and trigger completion (e.g., `<C-Space>`).
+1. Place the cursor inside a comment.
+2. Trigger completion (e.g., `<C-Space>`).
-- Suggestions will appear based on predefined phrases.
+3. Suggestions will appear based on predefined phrases.

 ## Configuration